FHIR Implementation Guide for ABDM

 Composition.section or a referenced resource at Composition.section.entry.

-- The MedicationStatement (IN PS) profile defines constraints on representing a patient’s medication usage.
+- The IN PS MedicationStatement profile defines constraints on representing a patient’s medication usage.
 It is based on the ABDM MedicationStatement profile and imposes the additional requirements from MedicationStatement (IPS).
-It captures medications the patient is currently taking, has taken in the past, or is expected to take in the future, as reported by the patient, caregiver, or clinician.
+It captures medications the patient is currently taking, has taken in the past, or is intends to take in the future, as reported by the patient, caregiver, or clinician.

-- The MedicationRequest (IN PS) profile defines constraints for representing medication orders and requests.
+- The IN PS MedicationRequest profile defines constraints for representing medication orders and requests.
 It is derived from the ABDM MedicationRequest profile and imposes additional requirements from MedicationRequest (IPS).
-It supports documentation of all types of medication orders—covering inpatient, outpatient, and community prescriptions, as well as over-the-counter drugs, nutritional supplements, and medication-related devices—capturing both supply details and administration instructions.
+It captures the intended medication, dosage, route, frequency, and timing.

 This section assembles relevant observation results obtained for the patient, including laboratory, pathology, and radiology findings.
 It provides essential diagnostic and monitoring information that supports clinical decision-making and continuity of care.

-This section describes the patient’s past procedures that are relevant to the scope of the Patient Summary (IPS).
-It includes all types of procedures—diagnostic, therapeutic, and surgical—that contribute to understanding the patient’s clinical history.
+This section describes the patient’s past procedures that are relevant to the scope of the Patient Summary.
+It includes diagnostic, therapeutic, and surgical procedures that contribute to understanding the patient’s clinical history and prior interventions.

 This section documents the patient’s use of medical devices, whether implanted or external, that may influence current or future care.
 It provides essential information for clinicians to consider when planning treatment or interventions involving device-dependent patients.

-This section captures information about a patient’s advance directives, outlining their preferences for care in situations where they may be unable to communicate or make decisions.
-It is particularly valuable in unplanned or emergency care scenarios.
+This optional section captures information about a patient’s advance directives, outlining their preferences for care in situations where they may be unable to communicate or make decisions.
+It is particularly relevant for unplanned or emergency care scenarios.

-This section may include narrative descriptions, references to supporting documents, and links to consents that describe the patient’s expressed wishes for medical care.
-It supports ethical, informed, and patient-centered decision-making during critical or emergency situations.
+The section may include narrative descriptions, references to supporting documents, and links to consent records that describe the patient’s expressed wishes for medical care.
+It supports ethical, informed, and patient-centered decision-making during critical situations.

 The section supports understanding of the patient’s overall well-being, particularly for individuals at higher risk or those requiring unplanned or long-term care.
 Future versions of this guide may include specific profiles for representing functional assessments and disability data.

-This section provides a record of the patient’s previous health problems or conditions that are no longer active.
-It offers a historical context to better understand the patient’s current and future healthcare needs.
+This optional section provides a record of the patient’s previous health problems or conditions that are no longer active.
+It offers historical context to support understanding of the patient’s current and future healthcare needs and contributes to continuity of care by documenting resolved or closed conditions relevant to the overall medical history.

-This section complements the overall clinical picture by summarizing therapeutic intentions and ensuring clarity in the coordination and continuity of care.
+This section complements the overall clinical picture by summarizing therapeutic intentions and supporting coordination and continuity of care.

 This optional section presents observations on social factors that may affect a patient’s health and well-being.
 These factors, such as tobacco or alcohol use, can serve as indicators of lifestyle and potential risk contributors.

-This optional section compiles relevant observation results that record a patient’s vital signs, including primary indicators such as blood pressure, heart rate, body temperature, and respiratory rate, as well as additional measurements like height, weight, BMI, and oxygen saturation.
-Provenance and authoring information should be included, especially when data is collected from sources other than the IPS author.
+This optional section compiles relevant observation results that record a patient’s vital signs, including primary indicators such as blood pressure, heart rate, body temperature, and respiratory rate.